hjhjfhjhujhh/One-click-convert-after-battle/README.md

 Tired of handling dropped items all over the map after a battle?

-Willing to get compensation other than just destory the corpses?
+Willing to get compensation other than just destroy the corpses?

 This mod adds a new option to the comm console,which allows you to turn corpses and their drops on the map into silver with one single click.